watson-developer-cloud/node-sdk/README.md

   });

-// using Promises provides the ability to use async / await async function callDiscovery() { // note that callDiscovery also returns a Promise const body = await discovery.listEnvironments();
+// using Promises provides the ability to use async / await async function callAssistant() { // note that callAssistant also returns a Promise const body = await assistant.listAssistants();
 }
 ```